Internal control and financial reporting

 Essity’s Board of Directors, through the Audit Committee, as well as the corporate management continuously assesses the effectiveness of the processes applied by the company with respect to the internal control of the financial reporting.
 Of particular importance to this assessment are the reports submitted by the internal audit and feedback from the company’s external auditor.

 The company has a structured process within the scope of its day-to-day operations for monitoring significant observations from internal control or internal audit.
-Such observations and the status of measure taken to address these are regularly reported to corporate management and to the Audit Committee.
+Such observations and the status of measures taken to address these are regularly reported to corporate management and to the Audit Committee.

 The results of the self-assessment in control activities are compiled in a list of activities that require resolution.
 The internal control and governance department lead these monitoring activities.
 To ensure the quality of the self-assessment, internal control conducts it own testing of control activities and reports the results to the units, the internal control and governance department, corporate management and the Audit Committee.